Get more information about Community College of Aurora by clicking links below:

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how Community College of Aurora compares against other community colleges in Arapahoe and community colleges in Colorado as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how CCA compares against other community colleges in Arapahoe and community colleges in Colorado as a whole.

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.